TheresaLui/SelfHelpContent_v2/articles/problemscopingques.scaling-operations/problemscopingques-issues-scaling-database-or-elastic-pool.md

 			"controlType": "dropdown",
 			"displayLabel": "Please select which scaling operation you need assistance with.", "watermarkText": "Choose an option",
-			"infoBalloonText": "This is a list of all of your ongoing scaling operations" "dynamicDropdownOptions": {
+			"infoBalloonText": "This is a list of all of your ongoing scaling operations", "dynamicDropdownOptions": {
-				"uri": "notanemptystringanymorehaha",
+				"uri": "/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Sql/servers/{serverName}/databases/{databaseName}/operations?api-version=2017-10-01-preview",
 				"jTokenPath": "JtokenPath",
 				"textProperty": "textProperty",
 				"valueProperty": "valueProperty",